VIBES LEARNING ACADEMY

 Sign up and we will contact you to arrange a consultation to see if we are a right fit for your child.

 Differentiated Curriculum—The general curriculum includes the knowledge and skills that most students are taught and expected to learn.
-Teachers modify the curriculum to match the abilities and interests of gifted students and allow them to progress.
+Teachers modify the curriculum to match the abilities and interests of gifted and/or neurodivergent students to allow them to progress.
 This is known as providing a differentiated curriculum.

 Enrichment refers to introducing new or more complex ideas or activities.
 For example, gifted students studying science concepts may work on developing their own inventions.